Danny got an early start in the music business

 Award-winning media personality and columnist

 In 2006, a new opportunity presented itself when Danny was invited by Newcap Radio to co-host the hugely popular Morning Show on 790 CFCW, their flagship station.
 Success came quickly.
 In 2008 Danny and his on-air partner Sharon Mallon were named the CCMA Major Market Radio Personalities of the Year for Canada.
 Danny left CFCW in mid-2013 to focus full-time on his fundraising auction activities.
 He released his best-selling book on the subject, entitled ‘EASY MONEY – How To Generate Record Profits at Your Next Fundraising Auction Event,’ in May, 2014.
 During this period (five years) Danny also worked as a weekly columnist for The Edmonton Sun, writing “humorous stories, charity and business profiles, gossip, and good old-fashioned BS.”

 Pilot, Harley Rider, Country Boy

-In addition to his unassailable credentials, Danny is a private pilot and Harley-Davidson owner who enjoys marriage, travel, videography, songwriting, cooking, hiking, skiing, camping, and fishing.
-He has two children.
-Son Travis is a firefighter/paramedic in downtown Vancouver, BC.
-Daughter Jorden holds a degree in Psychology from UBC and currently works with a large non-denominational church in the Lower Mainland.
+In addition to his unassailable credentials, Danny is a private pilot and Harley-Davidson owner who LOVES being married and enjoys travel, videography, songwriting, cooking, hiking, skiing, camping, and fishing.
+He has a son and a daughter who both live in the Lower Mainland of British Columbia.